 Thank you for entering!

-• Each Minnesota Varsity entrant, in every category, is eligible to receive either a voucher good for two tickets to a Minnesota Orchestra concert or two free tickets via online reservation to a Saint Paul Chamber Orchestra concert in the 2017-2018 season, while supplies last.
+• Each Minnesota Varsity entrant, in every category, is eligible to receive either a voucher good for two tickets to a Minnesota Orchestra concert or two free tickets via online reservation to a Saint Paul Chamber Orchestra concert in the 2018-2019 season, while supplies last.
 While you may make requests, selection of the concert is ultimately on an "as available" basis and is determined by the respective orchestras.
 We reserve the right to substitute vouchers or tickets for different performances as available.
-Blackout dates and limitations may apply, as stated on the vouchers, tickets or in related materials.
+Blackout dates and limitations may apply, as stated either on the vouchers, tickets, or in related online materials.
 All ticket-related questions must be directed to the Minnesota Orchestra or SPCO box offices.

 Can you provide a quick overview of this year's Minnesota Varsity?

 The Minnesota Varsity process will unfold over the next months: